 - 8. Does my jurisdiction offer Veterans Court?

-1. What is Veterans Trauma Court in Colorado?
+1. What is Veterans Court?

-VTC is an intensive counseling program that seeks to rehabilitate military members instead of punishing them for criminal behavior.
-VTC involves treatment for addiction and mental health, regular court appearances, and supervision.
-VTC also connects participants to peer support, mentor programs, and educational, housing, and employment resources.
+VTC is an intensive counseling program that seeks to rehabilitate military members instead of punishing criminal behavior.
+VTC involves

 - Stabilization: a minimum of 60 days